sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-connection.rst

 Now you can use this connection to submit pipeline on Airflow.

-.. note:: Make sure that Airflow Machine is accessible from Fire Insights Machine
+.. note:: Make sure that Airflow Machine is accessible from the Fire Insights Machine.